oktadev/okta-blog/_source/_posts/2022-08-12-ci-cd-circleci-spinnaker-microservices.md

 {% include toc.md %}

-## Create a JHipster microservices architecture
+## Create a Java microservices architecture

 If you haven't tried JHipster yet, you can do the classical local installation with npm.